-- 8. If the decision to recommend expulsion is made by the Disciplinary Committee and is upheld by the Superintendent, the parent/guardian shall be notified by letter of the time and place of an expulsion hearing before the Albertville City Board of Education.
+- (5) At least five days before the hearing, the student, parent or guardian, and legal counsel or advocate of the student may review any audio or video recording of the incident and, consistent with federal and state student records laws and regulations, any records, documents, or other information that may be presented as evidence at the hearing, including written statements made by witnesses related to the alleged incident leading to the suspension or expulsion. - (6) Representatives from the school seeking the proposed disciplinary action shall offer evidence at the hearing that the student violated the code of student conduct or state law. - (7) The student, parent or guardian, or legal counsel or advocate may present a defense, question adverse witnesses who are present at the hearing and offering testimony, excluding students under 14 years of age, and offer evidence, including oral testimony from supporting witnesses, written statements, and other documentary evidence and audio or video recordings at the hearing.
+The anonymity of witnesses shall be protected.
+Witnesses shall not be compelled to attend and/or testify in hearings. - (8) Each party to the hearing, upon request, shall receive an electronic or written record of the hearing from the local board of education. - (9) The student and parent or guardian of the student shall receive a written decision from the local board of education, or its designee, within five school days after the hearing.
+The written decision shall include, but not be limited to, all of the following information: - a.
+The basis for the decision, including a reference to the provision of the code of student conduct or state law that the student is accused of violating. - b.
+A statement detailing the information that shall be included in the official record of the student. - c.
+A statement detailing the right of the student to appeal the decision pursuant to the code of student conduct of the local board of education, Section 12-15-115, and notice of the procedures necessary to file an appeal. - 1.
+If the decision to recommend expulsion, long term alternative placement, or long term suspension is made by the Disciplinary Committee and is upheld by the Superintendent, the parent/guardian shall be notified by letter of the time and place of a hearing before the Albertville City Board of Education.
 The student shall remain under suspension until the hearing is held.
-This notice shall be given a minimum of five calendar days before the hearing is held. - 9.
-If a student with disabilities is alleged to have committed an offense expellable under the Student Code of Conduct, the hearing panel determines the guilt or innocence only.
-The decision regarding an appropriate placement is determined by the IEP Committee. - 10.
+This notice shall be given a minimum of five calendar days before the hearing is held. - 2.
+If a student with disabilities is alleged to have committed an offense under the Student Code of Conduct, the hearing panel determines the guilt or innocence only.
+The decision regarding an appropriate placement is determined by the IEP Committee. - 3.
 The following persons shall be notified of the committee decision: - a.
 The student's parent or guardian by certified mail or at the time proceeding hearing. - b.
 The Student Services Department. - c.
 The Principal. - d.
 The Special Education Services Department (for students with disabilities) and - e.
-The Superintendent. - 11.
-A recording shall be made of the hearing and shall be kept for no less than six (6) months from the date of the hearing. - 12.
-The written record of the hearing shall be kept for two (2) years. - 13.
-Failure of the parent/guardian and/or student to attend shall not nullify the process. - 14.
+The Superintendent. - 4.
+A recording shall be made of the hearing and shall be kept for no less than six (6) months from the date of the hearing. - 5.
+The written record of the hearing shall be kept for two (2) years. - 6.
+Failure of the parent/guardian and/or student to attend shall not nullify the process. - 7.
 The Superintendent will review all testimony, facts, and accounts provided by the Committee and Student.
 The determination will then be sent through certified mail to the parent or guardian and committee notified.

-DISTRICT EXPULSION APPEAL PROCESS
+DISTRICT APPEAL PROCESS

-Appeal of Disciplinary Committee Decision for Expulsion
+Appeal of Disciplinary Committee Decision